What is Direct Marketing?

 However, maybe the conversion rate shoots through the roof the 3rd time people see your message or if people get a direct mail piece during the same week they’re seeing you online.

-You won’t know any of this and can’t work it into your marketing strategy if you’re not analyzing those touch points.
+You won’t know any of this and can’t work this data into your marketing strategy if you’re not analyzing those touch points.

 Test, test, and test again.